NanoClem/Upgraded-Socket.io-RoomChat/README.md

 **This project is an upgraded version of [this tutorial](https://github.com/Applelo/Socket.io-Room-Chat).**

 ## Project description
 As it consists in a "in and out" chat, a user is deleted from database when he disconnects, but all of his message are kept.
-This can be improved by a simple login mechanism, since a username can be used by several people through time (only if the username isn't currently used by someone logged in the chat room).
+This can be problematic since a username can be used by several people through time (only if the username isn't currently used by someone logged in the chat room).
+It can be improved by a simple login mechanism.

 ### Chat commands
 Users can type special commands in chat.
 It must always begin with a "!".